 Exception: Parents may authorize their children to retain maintenance medications, provided the medications have no potential for abuse, and missed or discontinued dosages present no risk.
 A waiver of responsibility is required.

 Washers and dryers are available in the residence hall at no cost.
 Given the short duration of the Academy, students may be able to plan to avoid the use of laundry facilities.
-Students will need to sign up to do their laundry during activity/free time and plan ahead for their laundry needs.
+Students will only have time for their laundry during activity/free time and need to plan ahead for their laundry needs.
+While the machines are at no cost, students needing to use the laundry facilities will need to bring their own supplies (detergent, etc.)

 Generally speaking, the schedule of ATSU-Truman Healthcare Academy will likely preclude attendance at any religious services during the program.
-Students both check-in and check-out on Sunday mornings.
 However, students whose religions have specific needs during the week (such as Wednesday night or Friday morning prayers), should let our staff know.
 Depending on the availability of staff and the scheduling of classes, we are more than happy to meet your needs.

 Personal Belongings/Lost and Found